mjhea0/express-testing-mocha-knex/README.md

 $ npm install express-validator@2.20.8 --save
 ```

-Then add the `require` to the top of *src/server/config/main-config.js*:
+Then `require` the module at the top of *src/server/config/main-config.js*:

 ```javascript
 const expressValidator = require('express-validator');
 ```

-Then mount the validator to the app middleware just below the body parser middleware:
+Mount the validator to the app middleware just below the body parser:

 ```javascript
 app.use(bodyParser.json());